Improving the IT health of a 40+ year Iowa clinic

 Increase Employee Satisfaction

-Employees didn’t need to worry about equipment breaking down or not performing optimally due to reaching the end of life
+Employees do not need to worry about equipment breaking down or not performing optimally due to reaching the end of life.

 Cost Optimization